Writing Residencies in Canada

 Accessibility: This is not a wheelchair accessible space.

-Community: There is only one writer at a time in residence.
+Community: There is only one writer at a time in residence, but they accept joint applications.
 Residents are expected to engage with the public — participating in public events, completing community-based project, connecting to local schools, etc.

 Non-sponsored residencies: affordable places to get away and write, designed for writers (and sometimes other artists too)